aamkye/ubuntu_on_fdd7_article/readme.md

 ![](./pic/image2.jpeg)

-\- "Behold my Raspberry Pi army, united in a glorious cluster.
+\- "Behold my Raspberry Pi-like army, united in a glorious cluster.
 But how do I bestow upon them the gift of storage?"

 ### The "JBOA - Just Bunch of Everything" Interlude